 This motorcycle is equipped with a quartz bulb headlight.
-If the headlight bulb burns out, replace it as follows.
+If the headlight bulb burns out, replace it as follows

-- Remove the headlight unit by removing the screws. - Disconnect the headlight coupler, and then remove the headlight unit and bulb cover.
+- Remove the headlight unit by removing the screws - 2 Disconnect the headlight coupler, and then remove the bulb cover

-1. Headlight bulb holder

-Remove the headlight bulb holder by turning it counterclockwise, and then remove the defective bulb.
+- Headlight bulb holder - 3 Unhook the headlight bulb holder, and then remove the defective bulb.